omarwageeh/Clean-Architecture-App/README.md

 ## Description

-This is a project that aims to be a sample of a demo of the Clean Architecture.
+This project aims to be a demo of the Clean Architecture.

 ## Table of Contents